24 Oct Digital transformation and AI

 AI has the potential to drive your business to new levels of efficiency.
 On levels that are beyond the scope of the digital technologies that currently drive Digital Transformations.
 This article will let you know why that is so, and how it will happen.
-Digital Transformation as we know it today
+In other words Digital transformation and AI

 The biggest organizational change driver today is the initiatives known as the Digital Transformation.
 In short, the goal of Digital Transformation is to streamline businesses and organizations.

 The basic idea of digital transformation is to change jobs and business processes based on improvements driven by digital technologies.
 And in that way, you make your company more efficient.